Featured Image

 Water

 The RDCK recognizes the importance of protected water sources for drinking, habitat and recreation.
-In addition to managing 18 water systems for residential consumption, the RDCK is also exploring how to protect drinking water watershed through the Watershed Governance Initiative and advocate for safe, clean and abundant water.
+In addition to managing 18 water systems for residential consumption, the RDCK is also exploring how to protect drinking water watershed through the Watershed Governance Initiative (WGI) and advocate for safe, clean and abundant water.

 The Watershed Governance Initiative team has compiled a list of possible action steps for communities seeking to protect their drinking water watersheds.
 This list builds on the Watershed Governance Initiative Scoping Study (2020), experience of RDCK staff, subject experts and community members.